matn7/CS-Notes/src/main/java/basic_java/README.md

 - Basic idea of MVC is to separate data from its representation, separating data from its manipulation, allowing different simultaneous representations of the same data.
 - MediaPlayer Example:
-    - Controller - a slider to adjust volume in a media player app.
+    - Controller: A slider to adjust volume in a media player app.
     - Model the mp4 file of a movie to be played in a media player app.
     - View the area of the media-player app that actually displays video.
 - User sees the model through a view, and manipulates it via the controller.